Scalar curvature comparison of rotationally symmetric sets: Spherical case

+In this section, we consider the spherical case of Theorem \ref{main}.
 Unlike the conical case, we need a finer analysis of asymptotic behaviors of the mean curvatures and contact angles near the spherical points.
+To illustrate the key idea to the construction of foliations, we will work under the assumption $g=\delta$ at the spherical point in Subsections \ref{sub:asymptotic_analysis}-\ref{sub:cmc_foliations} at first.
+We carry out the asymptotic analysis in Subsection \ref{sub:asymptotic_analysis} and showed that we can construct a good foliation near the spherical point $O$ under the assumption $g=\delta$ at $O$ in Subsections \ref{sub:linearized}, \ref{sub:cmc_foliations}.

-We finish them in Subsection \ref{sub:asymptotic_analysis}.
-Note that those results can also be extended to the case of $g=g_0+ht+O(t^2)$ with $g_0$ in place of $\delta$.
-If $g\neq \delta$ at the spherical point, we need to construct a different foliation, compared to the foliation we constructed earlier.
-We will deal with this case in Subsection \ref{sub:non_euclideanSphere} and Subsection \ref{sub:construction_of_foliation}.
-After that, we can finish the proof of the last case of our main theorem.
+In Subsections \ref{sub:non_euclideanSphere}-\ref{sub:construction_of_foliation}, we only need to assume $\sigma \ge \bar{\sigma}$ at the spherical point only to construct the desired barrier.
+The analysis applies as well to the case considered in previous Subsections \ref{sub:asymptotic_analysis}-\ref{sub:cmc_foliations} where the stronger assumption that $g = \delta$ at the spherical point is used.
+Finally, we can finish the proof of the last case of our main theorem in Subsection \ref{sub:proof_of_spherical_case_of_main_theorem}.

 Now, we assume $\partial M$ is given by

 near vertex $p_+$ for some smooth function $\phi(t)$ defined on $[0,\varepsilon)$ with $\phi'(0)=0$ and $\phi'(0)>0$.
 Without loss of generality, we assume $p_+=O$.